EskelandLab/ShinyMultiomeUiO/README.md

 ## Citations information
 Please cite **ShinyMultiome.UiO** article preprinted in **[BiorXiV preprint](link to preprint).**

-Contributors
+# Contributors
- Akshay Akshay, Ankush Sharma, Ragnhild Eskeland,
+Akshay Akshay, Ankush Sharma, Ragnhild Eskeland.

 ## Acknowledgements

-This Shiny app was developed using the [shiny](https://shiny.rstudio.com/) package in R and makes use of various other R packages for data analysis and visualization.
+This ShinyMultiome.UiO is developed using the [Shiny](https://shiny.rstudio.com/) package in R and makes use of various other R packages for data analysis and visualization.

 ## License